andyd0/http-monitoring/README.md

 ### Running the app

 The app is designed to tail a file.
-There is an empty file in `log_files` that can be used to write to but otherwise any file can be passed in.
+There is an empty file `log-file.log` in `log_files` that can be used to write to but otherwise any file can be passed in.
 To start the app, use the following command...

 `python http_monitor.py log_files/log-file.log`